Resources

 Factor in Your Business Expenses and Taxable Income

-When deciding your hourly rate, remember these outgoings.
-A pay calculator – like the one on this page – is useful for this.
+When using a pay calculator to figure out your taxable hourly rate, remember these outgoings.
+A pay calculator (like the one on this page) is useful for this.
 It makes sure you don’t lose money.
 It also helps to check what others in your field charge to be competitive.

 Consider Your Billable Hours

 Knowing how many hours you can actually bill for is key.
-In Australia, 2024 has 252 possible working days.
-But not all are billable due to holidays and personal days off.
-You should also consider the time spent travelling, on admin, or upskilling.
+In Australia, 2025 has 253 possible working days.

 A contractor pay calculator helps with these hourly calculations.
 It divides your income and expenses by your billable hours.
 This gives you a fair rate for your services and ensures you’re paid for all the work you put in.

-Tip: Make sure to input accurate data into the pay calculator.
+Tip: Make sure to input accurate data into the subcontractor to wages calculator.
 Always consider professional advice.
-A financial expert can offer sound advice and ensure that you’re on the right track with your rate setting and financial decisions.
+A financial expert can offer sound advice and ensure you’re on the right track with your rate setting and financial decisions.

 Key Takeaways